eclipse/vorto/Readme.md

  - Reach out to our developers on our [Discussion Forum](http://eclipse.org/forums/eclipse.vorto)

 # Contribute to the Project

-Make sure, that you have installed [Vorto for contributors](tutorials/tutorial_vortosetup_contributors.md)

 When you create a Pull Request, make sure: